-"The scooter lunge is also great for improving body awareness, also known as proprioception," Wickham says.
+"The scooter lunge is also great for improving body awareness, also known as proprioception (sense of your body in space)," Wickham says.

 Boosting your body awareness is all about focus and concentration, and the scooter lunge demands both, he says.
 Think about it like this: It requires a bunch of brain power and careful attention to balance on a single leg while simultaneously working your opposite limb and keeping your torso stationary and stable.